-- 1. Add the constraint in the Editable Constraints Grid or open the Set Multicycle Constraint dialog box using one of the following methods: - From the SmartTime Constraints Editor, choose Constraint > MultiCycle. - Click the icon - Right-click the Multicycle option in the Constraint Browser and select Add Multicycle Path Constraint.
+- 1. Add the constraint in the editable constraints grid or open the Set Multicycle Constraint dialog box using one of the following methods: - From the SmartTime Actions menu, choose Constraint > MultiCycle. - Click the 🕅 icon. - Right-click the Multicycle option in the Constraint Browser.

-The Set Multicycle Constraint dialog box appears (as shown below).
+The Set Multicycle Constraint dialog appears (as shown below).